 In the loss column, we listened to our friends and family on the front lines.
 Doctors, psychologists and caregivers who walked into the unknown.
 They worked twelve-hour shifts day after day in hot and heavy protective gear.
 My cousins wrote their wills.

 Family members lost jobs and got sick.
-Emma and three cousins were infected with Covid and quarantined within our quarantine for weeks.
+Emma and three cousins got Covid and lived in exile for weeks.
 My cherished Aunt Kay passed amid inhumane Coronavirus restrictions for the dying.
 Friends, not designed for quarantine, lost their balance, their anxiety and depression blooming like toxic vapor.

 With our masks on, we couldn’t smile with our mouths so we tried to smile with our eyes.
 We worked on keeping six feet apart and sunk when we saw masked seniors making their way alone through the supermarket, challenge on top of challenge.